 Tracking Individual Accountability

-To better understand what is available for parents and teachers working remotely to use now with their kids, I invited Twana Young, MIND’s Director of Instructional Development, into the conversation.
+To better understand what is available for parents, students, and teachers in the new ST Math, I invited Twana Young, MIND’s Director of Instructional Development, into the conversation.
 Twana is one of our thought leaders here at MIND Research Institute.
 She brings a rich background to her work as an educator and former district administrator experienced in developing curricular programs at the local, state, and national level.

-Twana has rich experience building, supporting, and monitoring STEM-rich environments.
-I asked Twana, “How can teachers foster individual accountability for their students now?”
+Twana has experience building, supporting, and monitoring STEM-rich environments.
+I asked Twana, “How can teachers foster individual accountability for their students?”

 Having this type of explicit data provides a great opportunity for students to identify appropriate goals, set action steps to achieve the goals, monitor their progress toward the goals, and learn to adjust the goals based on the data.